 took the red and pink floral inspiration beyond my expectations and I was smitten with what a gorgeous centerpiece and bouquet she created with David Austin garden roses, deep red peonies, tulips, foraged camellia, sweet peas, willow branches, and cherry blossoms.

-in Vancouver crafted the most elegant cake for our shoot that had beautiful edible gold painted ribbons adorning the sides and Wildflower Portland added further floral touches with poppies, red amaranth, anemonies, and other late winter blooms.
-It created the perfect centerpiece of the most beautiful dessert table I’ve ever seen.
+in Vancouver crafted the most elegant cake for our shoot that had beautiful edible gold painted ribbons adorning the sides and Wildflower Portland added further floral touches with poppies, red amaranth, anemones, and other late winter blooms.
+It created the perfect centerpiece of the most beautiful dessert table.
 Pomegranate, cherries, and strawberries paired perfectly with artisanal cheeses and mini desserts from Whole Foods.

 Our bride and groom, Emily and Quincy looked exquisite in their wedding attire.
 Emily’s stunning dress from Claire La Faye

 had a full tulle skirt and and elegant floral lace bodice and could not have been more romantic.
 Quincy’s European suit, shirt and tie were graciously provided by Collier Portland